pysiral/pysiral/docs/installation.rst

 Installation from github
 ------------------------

-pysiral is intended to be installed with python 3.10 or later directly from github:
+pysiral is intended to be installed with python 3.10<=3.13since pysiral version >= 0.13.
+The installation can be done directly from github:

 .. code-block:: shell